Talking About Sources

 Now that you've committed to citing your sources properly, let's make sure you know how to do so.
 Generally speaking, you need to give enough publication information that the person reading your paper can easily go find your source and see where your information came from.
 You also need to make sure it's clear which information comes from the source as opposed to your own ideas or words.
 I spent one semester working as a Documentation Editor for BYU's Honors Program journal called Insight.
 My entire job was to go through the articles that were being published and look up every single citation, find the actual book or article, and make sure everything was cited properly.
 It was tedious, but it taught me how important good citation is.

-In the social sciences, most writers follow the Publication Manual of the American Psychological Association, 6th Edition (2010), often called the APA Manual for short.
+In the social sciences, most writers follow the Publication Manual of the American Psychological Association, 7th Edition (2019), often called the APA Manual for short.
+The 6th edition was used for nine years, but in 2019, a new 7th edition just came out.
 The manual consists of the formatting rules that a governing board has decided upon to keep their publications consistent.
 They not only list rules for citations but also for clarity, avoiding bias, and even for where to put the page number on the page.

 If you ever have a question about how to cite something, look it up in the APA Manual.
 There you can find in-depth answers to questions of format, style, punctuation, etc. However, sometimes you just need the basics as a reference.
 Here is a link to the Purdue OWL (Online Writing Lab)'s pages on APA Formatting [https://edtechbooks.org/-sfB] I suggest you bookmark these and refer to them often as you write.
 Use these as a guide but only under that assumption that any detailed questions you have should be looked up in the actual manual.
 Please note that when you generate a References or Bibliography page from citation software like RefWorks, you'll still need to go through and double check each source because the citation software often puts items in the wrong places or misses details like italics or capitalization.
 I've found this to be especially true with book chapters.